Faridzuean Kamaruddin

 Mohamad Faridzuean bin Kamaruddin (born 30 March 1995) is a Malaysian professional footballer who plays as a goalkeeper.
+As per said, he's currently a Manypullathor FC football/futsal player, a team whereby filled by most of working-class man.

 Club career

 Kelantan

 Faridzuean made his debut for Kelantan in a 2–1 win over Pahang on 29 July 2018.